 Applicants for cost share funds must be a conservation district cooperator with a conservation plan Applicants must agree to maintain the conservation practice for the expected life specified by the conservation district.
 Applicants that lease the land must submit a landowner consent form with their application.
+The landowner must agree to continue maintenance of the conservation practice for the expected life specified by the conservation practice for the expected life specified by the conservation form with their application.
 The landowner must agree to continue maintenance of the conservation practice for the expected life specified by the conservation district in the event that the land lease agreement is canceled Conservation Commissioners, Conservation Commission staff, conservation district employees or the spouses of any of these people shall not be eligible to participate in the Conservation CSP.